Ear Surgery in Beverly Hills

 - Adult dissatisfaction with previous ear surgery

-Otoplasty is usually performed when a patient’s ears protrude away
+Otoplasty is usually performed when a patient’s ears protrude away from their head excessively.

 Correcting Many Types of Ear Asymmetry

 Ear surgery is one of the few cosmetic procedures that can be performed on children as young as five years old, with many parents opting to have ear surgery performed on their children in order to protect them from being a subject of ridicule in school.
 Ear deformities occur as a result of numerous conditions.
 Weak or poorly formed ear cartilage can cause small, absent (microtia), or protruding ears.
 Unpleasant deformities of the ear also occur due to injury (e.g. trauma or dog bite).
 Deformity of the ears may cause social anxiety and may make children vulnerable to teasing.
 Regardless of the origin of the ear deformity, Dr. Joubin Gabbay, M.D. can correct these ear conditions during an otoplasty procedure.
 Ear surgeries do not alter the patient’s hearing, but they may improve one’s appearance and self-confidence.